Chart your course in a profession that serves the community and helps people reach their fullest potential with one of our high-quality programs.

 Learn about the role of a biomedical products regulatory affairs specialist and the dynamic nature of the field.
 Explore the regulatory jurisdiction of the U.S. Food and Drug Administration.

-Learn the strategies to effectively develop, negotiate and manage contracts and contracting relationships, and explore how contracts are designed and modified.
+Study the strategies to effectively develop, negotiate and manage contracts and contracting relationships, and explore how contracts are designed and modified.

 Evaluate the costs and benefits of various information security approaches.
 Learn how to create and implement comprehensive risk management programs for organizations of all sizes.